 - Avoid close contact with anyone who is sick or has symptoms.

-- Keep distance between yourself and others when you're in indoor public spaces if you're not fully vaccinated.
+- Keep distance between yourself and others when you're in indoor public spaces if you're not up to date with vaccinations.
 This is especially important if you have a higher risk of serious illness.

-- Wear a well-fitting face mask in indoor public spaces if you're in an area with a high number of people with COVID-19 in the hospital and new COVID-19 cases, whether or not you're vaccinated.
+- Wear a well-fitting face mask in indoor public spaces if you're in an area with a high number of people with COVID-19 in the hospital.
 The CDC recommends wearing the most protective mask possible that you'll wear regularly, fits well and is comfortable.

 - Wash your hands often with soap and water for at least 20 seconds, or use an alcohol-based hand sanitizer that contains at least 60% alcohol.

 - Avoid crowds and indoor spaces that have poor airflow.